MeisterJETI/TournamentT/README.md

 # TournamentT
-a simple live scoreboard system made for my school
+This really simple and bare-bones live scoreboard system made for my school.